bombchus/z64-music-wiki/docs/getting-started/tools.md

     The **Tuning Float Calculator** is *optional*, but extremely useful for tuning your sampled instrument, drum, or sound effect.

     !!! warning "Windows Defender False Flagging"
-        Due to the Tuning Float Caclulator being an unsigned executable file Windows Defender will falsely flag the application as a threat.
+        Due to the Tuning Float Caclulator being an unsigned executable file compiled with PyInstaller Windows Defender will falsely flag the application as `Trojan:Win32/Wacatac.B!ml`.
 To remedy this, follow the steps below:

         > 1. Open Windows Defender and navigate to "Virus & threat protection".
         > 2. In "Virus & threat protection" navigate to "Virus & threat protection settings > Manage settings".